ambaker1/OpenSeesMPI/README.md

   `barrier`

-Additionally, more advanced MPI commands are available through the TclMPI package, which is documented here: https://akohlmey.github.io/tclmpi/
+More advanced MPI functionality is available with the TclMPI package, which is automatically loaded when using OpenSeesMPI.
+TclMPI commands are documented here: https://akohlmey.github.io/tclmpi/

 ## Citations
-1. Mckenna, F. (2011).
-OpenSees: A Framework for Earthquake Engineering Simulation.
-Computing in Science & Engineering, 13(4), 58–66. https://doi.org/10.1109/MCSE.2011.66
-2. Axel Kohlmeyer.
+1. Axel Kohlmeyer.
 (2021).
 TclMPI: Release 1.2 [Data set].
 Zenodo.
 DOI: 10.5281/zenodo.5637677
+2. Mckenna, F. (2011).
+OpenSees: A Framework for Earthquake Engineering Simulation.
+Computing in Science & Engineering, 13(4), 58–66. https://doi.org/10.1109/MCSE.2011.66

 ## Acknowledgements
 Thanks to Dr. Axel Kohlmeyer for making TclMPI available on Windows.